Territorial Army (Malaysia): The Malayan Emergency and civilian volunteer forces

 After the Japanese surrender on 2 September 1945, members of the MCP sought to transform Malaya into a communist state.
 Taking advantage of the power vacuum that existed prior to the re-establishment of British military administration on 12 September 1945, the MCP's paramilitary wing, the MPAJA, seized control of various areas, conducting reprisals against alleged collaborators.
 This campaign of violence continued even after the British returned.

 The MPAJA was reorganised as the Malayan People's Anti-British Army and later rebranded as the Malayan Races Liberation Army (MRLA).
 The security situation deteriorated significantly by 1948.
 In response to the assassination of three European plantation managers in Sungai Siput, Perak, the Malayan Emergency was formally declared.

 With MRLA insurgents acquiring supplies from both Thailand and communist sympathisers, they also resorted to raiding rural settlements.
-This situation necessitated the formation of the Home Guard, a locally recruited force comprised of civilian volunteers.
+This situation necessitated the formation of the Home Guard, a locally recruited force composed of civilian volunteers.
 Trained by the Federation of Malaya Police Force (FMPF) and Commonwealth military personnel, these villagers were tasked with protecting their communities against insurgent attacks.